Why I Replaced All of My Amalgam Fillings. Should You Consider the Removal of Mercury Fillings in Lincoln, NE?

 Can mercury dental fillings cause health problems?

 This has been a topic of debate in recent decades.
 The FDA and ADA recommend avoiding placing amalgam fillings on pregnant or nursing mothers as well as children under 5 years of age.
-The British Dental Association recommends avoiding placing amalgam fillings in children 15 years and younger as well as pregnant women, nursing mothers or patients with poor kidney function or metal allergies.
+Also, the British Dental Association recommends avoiding placing amalgam fillings in children 15 years and younger as well as pregnant women, nursing mothers or patients with poor kidney function or metal allergies.
 At Nebraska Family Dentistry, we use only metal-free dental materials on patients of all ages to avoid introducing any elemental mercury that could contribute to existing health problems or metal sensitivities.
 There are vastly superior dental materials that pose no risk to the patient, and our goal is to improve the health of our patients.
+If you are looking for a dentist who truly understands the science behind biological dentistry, try Dr. Kathryn Alderman who can offer the unique approach of biological dentistry.

 Is a white filling better than silver?